-New Jersey Unemployment Compensation Insurance - The Fire District has elected to fund its New Jersey Unemployment Compensation Insurance under the ""Contribution Method".
-Under this plan, a contribution rate is established annually for the Fire District share of unemployment tax.
+New Jersey Unemployment Compensation Insurance - The Fire District has elected to fund its New Jersey Unemployment Compensation Insurance under the "Contribution Method".
+Under this plan, a contribution rate is established annually for the Fire District's share of unemployment tax.
 The rate is based on cost experience for all government employees.

-Joint Insurance Fund - The Fire District is a member of the First Responder Joint Insurance Fund.
+Joint Insurance Fund - The Fire District is a member of the Professional Municipal Management Joint Insurance Fund.
 The Fund provides its members with the following coverage: